 TIP: If you’re looking to design a clock face for whatever purpose, you can find a ready-made printable selection of clock faces here.

-After the paint cured, I added a bit of dimension with some waxes and put it back together.
+Finally, after the paint cured, I added a bit of dimension with some waxes and put it back together.
 What a difference, eh?

-Do pin and share to inspire others to make their own thrifty farmhouse decor too!
+Additionally, pin and share to inspire others to make their own thrifty farmhouse decor too!

 Up next, I will be giving this broken down dresser a face-lift like you’ve never seen before.
+SEE THE AFTER HERE.